Cabin Life at The Heart

 Teens: 15-16 years old

 Well for starters, it’s like a month-long sleepover with at least four other girls in one room.
-Each tepee is named after a flower or tree native to Texas.
-Every age division has a different Health and Happiness chart to check off every night to earn points for their tribe.
+Each cabin is named after a flower or tree native to Texas.
+Every age group has a different Health and Happiness chart to check off every night to earn points for their Sisterhood.
 Did they brush their teeth?
 Turn off lights as they left a room?
 Are their shoes lined up under the bed with heels out?
-Not only do they have a personal checklist, the campers are also responsible for the Daily Inspection of their tepee.
+Not only do they have a personal checklist, the campers are also responsible for the Daily Inspection of their cabin.
 The floor must be swept, beds must be made with “hospital corners”, and trash taken out daily.
-Tepees that get “Perfect” inspections for five days in a row can earn picnics on camp.
+Bunks that get “Perfect” inspections for five days in a row can earn picnics on camp.

 Girls are taught how to share their space and to manage time well when living among a handful of other girls.
-Shower times are planned out in order to get ready for the Stewart dance.
+Shower times are planned out in order to get ready for the dance with Camp Stewart.
 Communication skills are perfected when needing to borrow a hairbrush, and our counselors ensure lights are out on time every night (well almost every night).
-Tepee life teaches living independently through guidance, and to prepares girls for their first night at college on their own.
+Cabin life teaches living independently through guidance, and to prepares girls for their first night at college on their own.

 We’ve broken down our different cabins by age divisions below.